 🛏️ Where to Stay

-Knock House Hotel ⭐⭐⭐⭐ — Hotel adjacent to the shrine grounds.
+Knock House Hotel ⭐⭐⭐⭐ — Hotel adjacent to the shrine grounds, catering specifically to pilgrims and retreat groups.
 Website

 🚗 Getting There